iamvivien/iamvivien.github.io/README.md

 When the player click the Rules & Regulations button, he is able to see the ground rules he is required to follow for the application.

+The player can click the tutorial button to view the tutorial video on how the application works.

-The player can choose a game level up to his preference via a drop-down button.
+The player can choose a game level based on his preference via a drop-down button.

-And lastly, after the player has selected his ideal game level, he is able to play the application.
+And lastly, after the player has selected his ideal game level, he is able to play the application by pressing the start game button.

 # For SCTF Members:
 Upon successfully login into the SCTF page, the SCTF member is able to view the SCTF page.